softworkz/emby-wiki/Playback-Guidelines.md

 This info applies to both audio and video playback.

 ## MediaSources
 The first step towards playing content is to examine the MediaSources property.
-The server allows multiple sources for a single content item, so it is up to the client to choose the optimal source.
+The server allows multiple sources for a single content item.
+It is up to the client to choose the optimal source based on it's own requirements.

 Each MediaSource has the following properties that can be examined: